Dictation

 - Performance issues with specific reproduction steps

-Speaking lets you naturally describe the full situation, including those crucial "oh, and also..." details.
+Speaking lets you explain the full situation naturally, including all the "oh, and also..." details that matter.

 Code Review and Debugging

-When reviewing code or describing bugs, voice lets you follow your thought process:
+When reviewing code or explaining bugs, voice lets you walk through your thought process:

-- "This function looks okay, but I'm worried about what happens when..."
+- "This function looks fine, but I'm worried about what happens when..."

-- "The issue might be in this section, or maybe it's this other area..."
+- "The issue might be in this section, or possibly this other area..."

 - "I tried X and Y, but neither worked because..."

-You can share your full debugging journey, not just the final question.
+You can share your complete debugging journey instead of just the final question.

 Technical Requirements